coolerzanu/Apple/README.md

 Now you have the finished product!
 You can upload new animations with a usb-c cable!

+### Firmware!

+Firmware is very simple, just download the firmware from the repo.
+Connect to the esp32 using a usb-c cable.
+Use the arduino ide to upload the code onto the esp32.
+Finished!

 # Credits
 - Made Zine with Canva
 - CAD done with Onshape